bhmj/tui/README.md

 ## The story

 Back in 2000 when I was working for one local book store we had a legacy backoffice written in C++ for DOS.
 The foundation was written by my boss several years before.
 The code style was messy but the most painful part was the user interface.
 I could not stand the dumb way the UI was programmed (mostly by copy-pasting blocks of existing code) so I decided to make it my way.
-I tried using Turbo Vision but it was too heavy for our needs and used too many memory and remember we were using only 640 Kb of RAM for running the program (and extended  memory for the data).
-Also I was keen to try to develop something (much simplier than Turbo Vision) myself.
+I tried using Turbo Vision but it was too heavy for our needs and used too much RAM and remember we were using only 640 Kb of convenient memory for running the program itself plus extended memory for the data.
+Also I was keen to try to develop something similar myself.
 So I came out with this TUI library which I used for about a year until I left the company.

-The demo program (TUIDEMO.EXE) only uses 69 Kb of memory, demonstrates some of the most useful components -- open file dialog, message box, input box, calendar, different lists and a progress bar which we were using MUCH those days :) Also, please note the "graphic" mouse pointer in text mode, rarely seen in UI back then.
+The demo program (TUIDEMO.EXE) only uses 69 Kb of memory and demonstrates some of the most useful components -- open file dialog, message box, input box, calendar, different lists and a progress bar which we were using MUCH those days :) Also, please note the "graphic" mouse pointer in text mode, rarely seen in UI back then.

 ## Screenshot